Shazaiib47/mortal-kombat-ms2/README.md

 ### Further Testing

 - This project was tested through multiple browsers; Chrome, Firefox, Opera and Microsoft Edge for validity.

-- The project was tested on multiple browsers; Chrome, Firefox, Microsoft Edge and Safari.

 - The project was viewed on multiple devices, iPhone XS/X/6, Desktop, Laptop, iPad and Huawei P30 Lite.